 Did you know that approximately 20 million Americans suffer from thyroid problems?
 Statistics show that more than three out of five individuals with thyroid disease are unaware of their condition.
-Currently, almost two percent of the population have been diagnosed with hypothyroidism worldwide.
-Due to the rising number of patients who are diagnosed with hypothyroidism in Provo, it is crucial to visit an endocrinologist at the earliest sign of disease.
+Almost two percent of the population have been diagnosed with hypothyroidism worldwide.
+Due to the rising number of patients diagnosed with hypothyroidism in Provo, visiting an endocrinologist at the earliest sign of disease is crucial.

 What Is Hypothyroidism?

-Hypothyroidism is a condition that is characterized by abnormal function of the thyroid gland, which is responsible for the production of hormones responsible for metabolism.
+Hypothyroidism is a condition characterized by abnormal thyroid gland function, which is responsible for the production of hormones responsible for metabolism.
 Since women have an eight-fold risk of developing hypothyroidism, endocrinologists strongly emphasize the importance of regular laboratory workup, especially among females with familial predisposition.
 Gradual thyroid inactivity may occur due to several conditions that destroy the individual function of your thyroid cells.

 What Causes Hypothyroidism?